UnionInternationalCheminsdeFer/OSDM/spec/nonFunctionalRequirements.md

 time for 95% of all request.
 By `Max Response Time` we mean the maximum time a response can take before a time out must be expected.

-For achhieve a good customer experience, we need to define some response time for a each parties and we assume the fare providers and pricing engines can be called in parallel.
+For achieve a good customer experience, we need to define some response time for a each parties and we assume the fare providers and pricing engines can be called in parallel.

 *ToDo*: Clarify Naming